A different kind of ‘bank’ merger aims to keep Mainers warm

 Midcoast Wood Bank has built up an inventory of 25 cords from last year through private donations.
 This year’s inventory goal is to supply up to 50 cords to continue building a stock for next year.
 Donations generally come from trees that have fallen or been damaged in the aftermath of storms.
 Some tree service companies, contractors and municipalities will also donate logs to the cause.

 Midcoast Wood Bank provides temporary fuel assistance with up to two cords of wood for homes that use wood as the primary or secondary heating source for the winter.
-Starting this year, people can schedule an appointment through the fall to pick up the wood at the Midcoast Wood Bank in Topsham, located at 505 River Road.
+Starting this year, people can schedule an appointment through the fall to pick up the wood at the Midcoast Wood Bank at 505 River Road in Topsham.

 Send questions/comments to the editors.